SugarAng5l/uhhhh/README.md

 [Kept you married, huh?] thinks: Get your ass over hers

+[ribbir toh] im going to burp on u

 All.PlansLeadToTahiti.] thinks: My toes were shaking

 [All.PlansLeadToTahiti.] thinks: I'm sweating like a pig